Regulators ease derivatives rule to avoid harming economy

-LONDON Global regulators have eased the impact of new rules designed to make the $630 trillion derivatives market safer as they seek to avoid too-tight controls on the sector that some banks argue could harm economic recovery.
+LONDON Global regulators have eased the impact of new rules designed to make the $630 trillion (404.33 trillion pounds) derivatives market safer as they seek to avoid too-tight controls on the sector that some banks argue could harm economic recovery.

-The Basel Committee of regulators and central bankers published their final rule for requiring banks and brokerages to post an initial margin on trades in derivatives known as swaps, if those trades do not pass through a "clearing house" which in itself generates a back-up if one party to the trade goes bust.
+The Basel Committee of regulators and central bankers published their final rule for requiring banks and brokerages to post an initial margin on trades in derivatives known as swaps, if those trades don't pass through a "clearing house" which in itself generates a backup if one party to the trade goes bust.

-The reform is part of a wider shake-up of derivatives among the 20 leading economies (G20).
-It includes mandatory clearing and on-exchange trading of contracts where possible, and for all transactions to be recorded.
+The reform, which now envisages a threshold on the value of a trade below which no collateral is required, is part of a wider shake up of derivatives which is underway among the top 20 economies (G20), including the mandatory clearing of trades where possible, and for all transactions to be recorded.

 Regulators want to apply lessons from the 2007-09 financial crisis in which the opaqueness of derivatives such as credit default swaps - used to insure against falls in bond prices - played a central part in creating market uncertainty.

-The final rule was published on Monday ahead of a summit of G20 leaders in Russia on Thursday and Friday which will review progress on regulatory reforms.
+The final rule was published on Monday ahead of a summit of G20 leaders in Russia on Thursday and Friday who will update themselves on progress in regulatory reforms.

-Mark Carney, chairman of the Financial Stability Board (FSB) which coordinates G20 regulation, said countries still lagged in directing trades to electronic platforms to improve safety.

-The European Union and United States have pledged to cooperate over derivatives rules after initial spats and Carney hoped other G20 countries will follow suit.

-In many cases, the new rule will require both sides of the trade to post an initial margin of between 1-15 percent for the first time.
-They already post a variation margin that takes into account daily changes in the value of the swaps contract.
+The new rule will require traders in derivatives to in many cases post an initial margin for the first time.
+They already post a so-called variation margin that takes into account daily changes in the value of the swaps contract.

-Damian Carolan, a lawyer at Allen & Overy, said Basel could not be too mindful of the impact on the economy otherwise it would end up being cheaper not to clear trades.

-"They have tried to do what they could but they have not rowed back from a fundamental, material change to the industry which is a two-way margin which is a large amount of collateral to be locked up," Carolan said.

 Industry officials say this would make some users avoid buying derivatives to insure against risks such as adverse changes in currencies, and hit availability of collateral in other markets for financing the economy.